 For most health services, you’ll need an Alberta Health Care Insurance Plan (AHCIP) Card.
 Find out how to apply.

-You should also know how to connect with a health care provider:
+How to connect with a health care provider

 - Contact your family doctor if you have one.

-- Find a family doctor if you don’t.
+- Find a family doctor if you don’t have one already.

 - See a doctor at a walk-in clinic where you don’t need a health care card:

-For help with substance abuse issues and support for making change, check this province-wide directory for addiction services in your community.
+For help with substance abuse issues and support for making change, check the Alberta Health Services (AHS) Addiction & Mental Health page.